Calma: GDS II

 The original GDS system used Data General mini-computers to digitize and assemble chip designs.
 The UI consisted of simple one or two letter commands, and a set of colored lights as a response.
 The operator typed a command, and if the green light came on, it was successful.

 GDSII introduced an actual Command Line Interface (CLI), where the user typed commands that were echoed back to the screen.
 GDS systems had no text screen at all, just a "green-screen" oscilloscope type display.
 GDSII introduced a text display, using a regular text terminal in addition to the 'scope screen, and also introduced the first color screens.

 This ushered in the new method of "online design", where the drafting employees actually sat at the screen and drew the chips.
 In the older GDS systems, an operator took the mylar drawings and digitized them in.

-A typical GDSII system in 1980 would have a 300mb disk, 1/2 mb of memory, using a 16bit DG minicomputer and up to 4 screens.
+A typical GDSII system in 1980 would have a 300 MB disk, 1-2 MB of memory, using a 16-bit DG minicomputer and up to 4 screens.
 This cost over $500,000 in 1980 dollars.